To view FALL 2022 course descriptions, please click HERE.

 Open to Ph.D. students preparing for qualifying exams.

 This course is an introduction to many of the methods used in feminist interdisciplinary research.
 The course looks at how to formulate a research question, collect data, interpret and analyze evidence, and report research results.
-This methodological overview raises broader issues about the relationship among theory, methods, and research goals.
-In other words, do certain research problems impose methodological restrictions?
-Does reliance on some methods rather than others limit what we can know?
-In addition, the course will review various assessments and critiques of different research methods.
-Finally, the course will be a forum to apply knowledge of methods and methodologies to students’ own research and research-activist interests.
+The course will be a forum to apply knowledge of methods and methodologies to students’ own research and research-activist interests.

 16:988:604,605 Women's and Gender Studies Dissertation Proposal (3,3 credits)